wso2-extensions/apim-handler-pingai/README.md

 [Read more about cyber attacks that can be detected by Ping Intelligence.](https://github.com/wso2-extensions/apim-handler-pingai/blob/master/DEVELOPER_GUIDE.md#pingintelligence-protects-against-three-main-types-of-attacks-specifically)

 ### How does integration happen?

-After the WSO2 API Gateway handler receives a request from a client, a sideband call is sent to PingIdentity’s API Security Enforcer (ASE) with the client request metadata.
+The WSO2 API Manager extension for PingIntelligence uses a new custom handler, namely Ping AI Security Handler, when working with the WSO2 API Gateway data flow.
+After this handler receives a request from a client, a sideband call is sent to PingIdentity’s API Security Enforcer (ASE) with the client request metadata.
 The ASE responds after analyzing the metadata with an Artificial Intelligence Engine.

-If the response of ASE is 200 OK, the  WSO2 API Gateway handler forwards the request and if the response is 403, it blocks the request.
+If the response of ASE is 200 OK, the Ping AI Security Handler forwards the request and if the response is 403, it blocks the request.

 ![alt text](https://raw.githubusercontent.com/wso2-extensions/apim-handler-pingai/master/images/architecture.png)